-First, you must create an event, see How to set up a triggered event, on page 22, for the video encoder to send an alarm.
+First, you must create an event, see How to set up a triggered event, on page 18, for the camera to send an alarm.

 Settings

 The Minimum duration parameter sets the minimum tampering period, that is an alarm will not be triggered until this period has elapsed, even if the tampering conditions are otherwise met.
 This can help prevent false alarms for known conditions that affect the image.